smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 The authors with the most unique books read were:

+- Terry Pratchett, with 50 unique books read
-- Brandon Sanderson, with 57 unique books read
+- Brandon Sanderson, with 49 unique books read
-- Terry Pratchett, with 52 unique books read
+- Seanan McGuire, with 38 unique books read
-- Seanan McGuire, with 42 unique books read
+- Adrian Tchaikovsky, with 35 unique books read
-- Martha Wells, with 39 unique books read
+- T. Kingfisher, with 33 unique books read
-- Adrian Tchaikovsky, with 36 unique books read
+- Stephen King, with 32 unique books read
-- T. Kingfisher, with 34 unique books read
+- Lois McMaster Bujold, with 31 unique books read
-- TIE: Lois McMaster Bujold and Stephen King and Neil Gaiman, each with 32 unique books read
+- Neil Gaiman, with 30 unique books read
-- Mercedes Lackey, with 29 unique books read
+- TIE: Martha Wells and Mercedes Lackey, each with 28 unique books read
 - Ursula K. Le Guin, with 26 unique books read
-- Becky Chambers, with 24 unique books read

 <INSERT_PLOT_HERE>

-There were an average of 4.97824213700991 reads per author.
+There were an average of 5.1068904593639575 reads per author.

 ## Stats for Individual Squares